Soumyadeepsar/Bias-Identification-Adapter-Fusion-based-Framework/README.md

 The code and dataset for ECIR 2025 paper single-task training code are shared AdapterFusion cross-validation code shared.<br/>
 ![fusion](https://github.com/user-attachments/assets/8aa524da-ea31-4c19-98a2-6c399521f7c9)

-# Single-Task Adapters:
+## Training details of Single-Task Adapters (STA):
 These are adapter layers used to specifically train on single type of bias at a time.
 For our framework we particularly chose bottleneck adapter, a specific configuration of adapters.
 The best learning rate for bottleneck adapter, was emperically  determined to be 10e-4.
 So we use a learning rate = 1.2*10e-4 .
+We used a total 6 epochs for the training process.
+The model checkpoint with lowest validation loss was used for infference and saved for AdapterFusion formation.
+Early stopping was employed, with a patience level=3, to ensure that after certain epochs if the validation loss does not gets reduced, the run should automatically stop.
+This helps to prevent further use of valuable resources.
+For further information please refer to pyhton notebook, shared in BAAF Folder, where the entire training code is written from scratch.

+## Training details of AdapterFusion (AF):

+# In-Context Learning(ICL) based techniques:
-# Automatic Behaviour Optimization (ABO)
+## Automatic Behaviour Optimization (ABO)
 Automatic Behaviour Optimization aims to optimize model's behaviour instead of optimizing the prompts directly.
 ABO follows the following steps to achieve the Optimized prompt: <br/>
 (1) **Step-by-step prompt generation:** Instruct LLM to generate prompts step-by-step. <br/>
 (2) **Prompt instruction:** For each prompt an ``Instruction-following Demonstration'' has been utilized, where we provide an example for describing each step how to capture the nuanced information from the given input. <br/>